thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/gcp-microservices-setup.md

 This guide will help you to setup ThingsBoard in microservices mode in GKE.

+## Prerequisites

+ThingsBoard Microservices run on the Kubernetes cluster.
+You need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

 ## Step 1.
 Clone ThingsBoard CE K8S scripts repository

 ```bash